h2oai/deepwater/README.md

 If you use **Amazon Web Services (AWS)**, a good machine type to use is the **P2** series.
 Note that G2 series machines have GPUs that are too old.

+If you have used these docker images before, please run `docker pull IMAGENAME` to ensure that you have the latest version.

 1. Install **nvidia-docker**, see https://github.com/NVIDIA/nvidia-docker .
 Note that
 you can only use Linux machines with one or more NVIDIA GPUs: